mvt-proj/mvt-rs/README.md

-Ensure that the `.env` file is kept secure and not shared in public repositories.
+Remember the `.env` file has to kept secure and not shared in public repositories.

 ## About the Cache